 The eight skills are: Communication, Teamwork, Resilience, Problem Solving, Organisation, Initiative, Numeracy and Technology.

-In order to support the development of creative and technical skills, pupils also have lessons in Art, Music, Technology, Food, IT, Computer Science and Business.
-We also promote the importance of physical development and healthy living with 2 lessons per week of Physical Education and a further lesson a week in Performing Arts.
+In order to support the development of creative and technical skills, pupils also have lessons in Art, Music, Technology, Food, IT and Computer Science.
+We also promote the importance of physical development and healthy living with 2 lessons per week of Physical Education.

 In Year 9, we ask pupils to make informed choices about which subjects they would like to study at Key Stage Four.
-Every pupil is placed into one of four pathways which helps guide them towards courses which are appropriate for their ability.
+Every pupil is placed into pathways which helps guide them towards courses which are appropriate for their ability.

 At Key Stage Four, the curriculum continues to develop and extend the knowledge and skills that our pupils gain in Key Stage Three.
 In addition, the curriculum is designed to prepare our pupils for the examinations they will take at the end of Year 11.